mholtkamp/octave/Documentation/Lua/Nodes/3D/Camera3D.md

 ---

 ### EnablePerspective
 Enable rendering with a perspective projection.
-When enabled, the camera's field of fiew will be used in conjunction with the Near and Far plane values.
-When disabled, an othographic projection will be created using OrthoWidth, OrthoHeight, Near, and Far plane values.
+When enabled, the camera's field of view will be used in conjunction with the Near and Far plane values.
+When disabled, an orthographic projection will be created using OrthoWidth, OrthoHeight, Near, and Far plane values.

 Sig: `Camera3D:EnablePerspective(perspective)`
- - Arg: `boolean perspective` True for persepctive, false for orthographic
+ - Arg: `boolean perspective` True for perspective, false for orthographic
 ---
-### IsPerspective
+### IsPerspectiveEnabled
 Check if this camera is using a perspective projection.

 Sig: `perspective = Camera3D:IsPerspectiveEnabled()`